pratapladhani/mcs-labs/labs/agent-builder-sharepoint/README.md

 6. **Observe** how the agent:
-   - Accesses your Excel data from SharePoint
+   - Accesses your Excel data
    - Uses code interpreter to process the data
    - Generates dynamic charts and visualizations
    - Provides insights based on the analysis